ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Conditional Access Enabled| Device Based | To meet security and business requirements.
-This allows only approved and agency issued devices access to the Agency’s resources.
+This allows only approved and agency issued devices access to the Agency's resources.

 Table 21 Additional Conditional Access Design Decisions for hybrid implementations